Oracle Database

 -

-Review your request’s details and make adjustments if needed.
-Once done, click the Submit request button.
+Review your request’s details and adjust if needed.
+Click Submit request.

 -